 Several emphasized components in our program help work toward these learning goals:

 - a faculty which prioritizes good teaching and keeps aware of the current state of the field,

 - a program of support for student research and internships,

 - student laboratories outfitted with modern computing equipment, and

 - an active program of student activities beyond the classroom.

-We will use the following techniques to assess how well we have achieved our learning goals.
+We use the following techniques to assess how well we have achieved our learning goals.

-- We track research and internship participation by students enrolled in the computer science major or minor.
+- We track research and internship participation by students enrolled in the computer science major.